 What Is a Storm Window?
-How Do They Work?
+Advantages, Disadvantages, & FAQ

 Did you know that one of the primary things you can do to improve energy efficiency in your home is something people don’t often think about?
 Address your window problem.
 Traditional single-pane windows tend to be drafty.
 One traditional remedy to this is to get dual-pane windows.
 Whereas single-panes let heat out and cold air in, while your central heating is working overtime to compensate for this, dual-pane windows help address the issue.

 Instead of losing heat, dual panes trap the cold air between the two panes during cold seasons and trap the hot air during summer.
 But this might not always be the best solution.
 A more economical solution is to get storm windows: separate windowpanes installed inside or outside of preexisting windows.

 How Does it Work?

 Prior to 1980, most homes in the United States were built with single-pane windows, even though most building codes nowadays require dual-panes windows.
 Storm windows are cheaper to install than removing drafty single-panes and replacing them with dual-panes.

 When storm windows are installed, they’re screwed into the mold or blind stop as well as the preexisting windowpane.
 The extra pane provides a layer of insulation so that you can maintain the desired temperature in your home, but most models can be opened or closed.

 What are the Different Types of Storm Windows?